13 Days

 9° Day: TRANSFER TO LAMAYURU

 After breakfast start your trekking (around 4/5 hours) towards to Temisgang (3200m).
 You will have a gradual walk up to Mebtak La pass (3820m), then short steep down.
 Enjoy mountain views as you walk towards the steep zig-zag path up to Lago La pass (3820m).
 Keep watching for Ladakh Urial.
 As you reach Temisgang visit the monastery and palace.
-After drive to Lamayuru.
+Later, drive to Lamayuru.
 Our journey weaves through remote mountain passes and deep river valleys that embed themselves eternally in your heart and mind.
-Overnight in Lamayuru (B,L,D)

 13° Day: depart from Leh airport